Skip to content

 He says he "realized that being a chef was not his true calling," he shifted to the service side of the restaurant industry.

-He obtained a sommelier certification in just 6 months and, in 2011, moved to France, where he worked as a sommelier at the Michelin two-star restaurant Cordeillan-Bages in Bordeaux and Val d'Or.
+He studied sommelier for 6 months and, in 2011, moved to France, where he worked as a sommelier at the Michelin two-star restaurant Cordeillan-Bages in Bordeaux and Val d'Or.

 He mentions "I don't like the word busy."
 I am amazed by his speed in every part of his life.
 He does not mention it, but I can imagine the true hard work that goes behind the speed he represents.